Shepherds of Humble Beginnings

 - Help stabilize people through our specialized shelter programs

 - Provide permanent homes with on-site, around-the-clock support in our supportive housing facilities

-- Serve thousands at our kitchen, drop-in centre, and grocery and clothing programs
+- Serve thousands at our soup kitchen and evening drop-in centre